Motion Sickness Treatments

 NB: other than mild symptoms of motion sickness while doing the exercises, the Puma Method is apparently completely free of side-effects.

 Despite this appearing to be a well established program, I have found it quite hard to find independent reviews of the Puma Method.
-However, I'm planning to do the program myself prior to an upcoming trip by boat so I will let you know the results in due course.
+Many thanks to Andy for sending in this detailed review.

 The Nevasic Program